Mace Brown Museum of Natural History

 As the museum continues to grow, your support is greatly appreciated.
 Please choose "other" when donating and use fund number R548 when you visit the Foundation giving page.
-If you have unique ways to contribute to this wonder museum, please contact Phillip Manning or Sarah Michalies.
+If you have unique ways to contribute to this wonder museum, please contact Professor Phillip Manning (Director) or Sarah Michalies (Collections Manager).